Fake and pseudo hallmarksCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The imitation marks often do not include a sponsor's mark.
 This is because the forger didn't appreciate the role and importance of the sponsor's mark, and didn't realise that although it was not a mark that was struck by the assay offices, an item would not even be accepted or considered for hallmarking unless it carried a valid sponsor's mark.

-The marks here that look at first glance as if they might be British hallmarks; there is a leopard's head, a lion and a date letter.
-But these are not British hallmarks.
+The marks here look at first glance as if they might be British hallmarks; there is a leopard's head, a lion and what looks like a date letter, although there is no sponsor's mark.
+This is a serious omission, a case would not be accepted for hallmarking without a sponsor's mark.
+These are not British hallmarks.
 They were stamped in a watch case with the intention of giving that impression, and deceiving a potential purchaser into thinking that the watch is English.

 The case is also hallmarked with the Swiss bear, this is quite a faint mark at the top under the lion.
 At first glance you don't see it, the other clearer marks catch the eye; perhaps this was the intention and the bear has been deliberately polished or rubbed to make it almost invisible.
 Once you notice it, it is clear what it is.